 Earthquake in Maharashtra: 2.6 magntiude quake hits Satara district

-Satara, Dec 23: A low intensity earthquake shook Koyna region in Maharashtra's Satara district on Monday morning, an official said.
+Satara, Dec 23: A low-intensity earthquake shook Koyna region in Maharashtra's Satara district on Monday morning, an official said.
 Satara is located around 120 km from Pune.
 No loss of life or property was reported, he said.

 The earthquake of magnitude 2.6 was recorded at 6.42 am, the state government official said.
-Its epicenter was eight km from the Koyna dam, he added.
+Its epicentre was eight km from the Koyna dam, he added.

 At least 20 out of 35 seismometers in Maharashtra are lying in a state of disrepair, and 16 of these are located in seismic zones III and IV, an official said.